 Jessica Schocker

-Associate Professor in Social Studies Education and Women's Studies
+Associate Professor, Social Studies Education and Women's Studies

 Beaver Athletics and Wellness Center, 201B

-Dr. Schocker is an Associate Professor of Social Studies Education and Women's Studies at Penn State Berks.
-She teaches several courses in the education program as well as general education classes in Women's History and Critical Race Theory.
+Dr. Jessica Schocker is an associate professor of social studies education and women's studies at Penn State Berks.
+She teaches several courses in the education program as well as general education classes in sociology, women's history, and kinesiology.

-Schocker's other scholarly interests include the teaching of women's history with images and primary source documents and the inclusion of women of color in the history curriculum.
+Schocker's other scholarly interests include the teaching of women's history with images and primary source documents and the inclusion of women in the history curriculum.
+She lives in Allentown with her husband, daughter, and golden retriever.

 Schocker, J. B., Zook, C., & Hummel, D. (2016).
 Growing citizenship: Confronting the "civic empowerment gap" with a garden project.
 Social Studies and the Young Learner, 28(4), 27-31.